farrukhmasood1/wallstreetbets-analysis/README.md

 Link to the full paper: https://docs.google.com/document/d/10CPLfY5Q_HsoepUjo2TtCcpqRQdZkDnQnlQJOvun6-I/edit?usp=sharing

-Feel free to share your thoughts on this on my email: faraz.jawed@duke.edu
+Feel free to share your thoughts on this on my email: fmasood@andrew.cmu.edu